Ada-Developers-Academy/core-pses/07/reshape-a-matrix.md

 ##### !end-hint
 ##### !explanation

-For an example of what a review response might look like, let’s say that we provided observations simliar to the example response from the "Explanation" section of the previous question to complete the review prompt.
+For an example of what a review response might look like, let’s say that we provided observations similar to the example response from the "Explanation" section of the previous question to complete the review prompt.

 <br>